 1. A parent visit - parents will observe/tour school

 2. Parents submit an application for admission with $30 non-refundable application fee

-3. A meeting is scheduled with the child and the teacher.
+3. A meeting/visit is scheduled with the child and the teacher.
 For elementary students, we request a full day visit as well as a brief parent-teacher meeting.

 4. If available, a position will be offered to your child and you will receive an enrollment contract.
-A non-refundable $125 enrollment contract deposit will be due at this time.
-Upon receipt of the enrollment contract deposit, we will hold a place for your child in our program and you will be contractually obligated for the year’s tuition.
+A non-refundable $125 enrollment contract deposit will be due along with a signed contract.
+Upon receipt of the enrollment contract deposit, we will hold a place for your child in our program.

 Statement of Non-Discrimination